NandiniYedelli/Portfolio/README.md

-Hello this Nandini and I am currently studying at Vidyalankar Institute of Technology
+Hello this Nandini and I am currently studying at Vidyalankar Institute of Technology My skills are web development, c++, java, python